Achim-Habekost/SpectroElectroChem-Suite/README.md

 **SpectroElectroChem Suite** is open-source software for the analysis and visualization of spectro-electrochemical data.
 It supports Raman spectra, Raman/SERS voltammograms, absorptovoltammograms and fluorovoltammograms.

+## Purpose

+SpectroElectroChem Suite is an open-source desktop application for the processing, visualisation and export of Raman, SERS, absorption and fluorescence spectro-electrochemical data.

+The software is designed for researchers, educators and students working with potential-resolved spectroscopic datasets.

+## Contents

+- Installation
+- Quick Start
+- Main Features
+- Modules
+- Windows Installation
+- Documentation
+- Example Data
+- Citation
+- License

+## Documentation

+A complete user manual is available in docs/

+## Example data

+Example CSV files are located in

+examples/

+These datasets reproduce the workflows shown in the JOSS paper.

 ## Software Overview

 <p align="center">